 Some mortgage programs, like VA loans or FHA loans, may accept lower down payments or even no down payment.
 Even so, mortgage insurance could make monthly payments too high for buyers.
 Lower down payments are increasingly common these days.
 Loftium is helping help home buyers secure a property without having to save even 5 percent of the purchase price.

 How Loftium Helps You Buy a Home without a Second Loan

 Buyers submit mortgage applications to one of the lenders that works with Loftium.
 Once you are pre-approved, you can begin the process of shopping for a house.
-With as hot as the Seattle real estate market has been over the last year, this process can often require patience and diligence to complete successfully.
+With as hot as the Seattle real estate market has been over the last year, this process can often require patience and diligence.
 Based on the offer you will make on the home, you will receive a quote for the down payment.
 Loftium can provide as much as $50,000 toward the purchase of a home.

 Loftium Offers Additional Benefits to Buyers